Tin

 Research and Development

-Active research programs are underway to develop improved substitutes for Tin in its most critical applications.
-These efforts include material science research into alternative compounds, engineering approaches to reduce the quantity of Tin required per unit of product (thrifting), and entirely new technology platforms that avoid the need for Tin altogether.
+Active research programs are underway to develop improved substitutes and to reduce the amount of Tin required per unit of product (thrifting).
 However, timelines for commercializing new alternatives typically span years to decades.

 More on Tin